 We are committed to developing literacy skills in all our pupils, in the belief that it will support their learning and raise standards in all subject areas.
 Language is the prime medium through which students learn and express themselves across the curriculum, and all teachers have a stake in effective literacy.

-- Encourage your child to speculate about what might happen in the rest of the book and why.
+- Encourage your child to make predictions about the book they are reading

-- Encourage your child to learn challenging spellings- focus on a maximum of 5 per week.
+- Encourage your child to learn challenging spellings

 - Create a newspaper article about their favourite subject at school.